zaidcodertest/EarlySM/README.md

 PART-OF "general-text".
 # "function ideas" folder
 This folder could also be for other ideas for programming languages, including functions for programming languages as the folder name states.
 PART-OF "general-text".
+# "plans" folder
+This is pretty much where I want to add a feature but don't because I don't get the idea how to implement something, or in my experience trying was buggy.
+I leave these things out for people to see so that maybe they might have an idea what to do with them.
+PART-OF "general-text".
+# "writing" folder
+These are just ideas and goals for this project in general.
+PART-OF "general-text".